Developer Guide

 Implementation

-based on their category and/or deadline attributes, depending on if they match the input category and/or are equal to or earlier than the input date respectively.
+The filter mechanism allows a Task to be filtered based on its category and/or deadline attributes.
+The command is executed using the FilterTaskCommand, and the filter criteria is determined from the FilterTaskParser class which parses the user input.
+A Predicate<Task>, an instance of TaskCategoryAndDeadlinePredicate, is created and goes through the tasklist to filter every Task based on their category and/or deadline attributes, depending on if they match the input category and/or are equal to or earlier than the input date respectively.
 The filtered tasklist is then displayed on the application.

 Given below is an example usage scenario and how the filter mechanism behaves at each step.